Marcus Bent: Crystal Palace

 Though not a prolific striker for Brentford, Bent's potential was spotted by Crystal Palace manager Steve Coppell, who brought Bent to Selhurst Park for £300,000 on 8 January 1998.
 The Eagles were relegated out of the Premier League in last place in 1997–98.
 However, Bent had shown his ability with five goals in 16 games, including strikes at Stamford Bridge and Anfield.
 However, he remained goalless in 15 appearances in 1998–99, as Palace struggled under new boss Terry Venables.
-With the club heading for administration, he was sold on to First Division rivals Port Vale for £300,000 on 15 January 1999, as one of long-term manager John Rudge's last purchases.
+With the club heading for administration, he was sold to First Division rivals Port Vale for £300,000 on 15 January 1999, as one of long-term manager John Rudge's last purchases.

 Port Vale

 Rudge was unable to make the most of his new player, as chairman Bill Bell controversially sacked Rudge and hired Brian Horton.
 Played out of position on the left wing, Bent went 15 games without a goal for the Valiants in 1998–99.
 He played nine games in 1999–2000, scoring once against Grimsby Town in a 3–1 win at Vale Park.
-In October 1999, he was sold on to league rivals Sheffield United for £375,000, with Bell eager to cash in on the £75,000 profit.
+In October 1999, he was sold to league rivals Sheffield United for £375,000, with Bell eager to cash in on the £75,000 profit.
 He later described moving from Crystal Palace to Port Vale as "my dream blown up in my face" as he struggled to adapt to life outside London, referring to the culture shock he said "Someone said 'All right, Duck', which put me on my toes.
 I thought, 'Why are you calling me Duck?'